Home

 • And the LORD said unto him, Therefore whosoever slayeth Cain, vengeance shall be taken on him sevenfold.
 And the LORD set a mark upon Cain, lest any finding him should kill him."

-We see that Cain was punished for his sin, and yet assured by God that he would not be killed by another.
-By these truths, only two possibilities can be implied.
-That during the course of his life Cain would fear being avenged by his siblings or their children for the killing of Abel.
-Or, the biblical record of Adam being the progenitor of all mankind is false and other unmentioned created humans populated the earth.
-Since I believe the Bible to be the unadulterated infallible word of truth, his fear of his relatives after the murder of His brother is additional proof that there were children of Abel, who may have even had children themselves, already living at that time.
+We see that Cain was punished for his sin, and yet assured by God that he would not be killed by another man.
+Only two possibilities can be implied by these truths.
+That during the course of his life Cain would fear being avenged by his siblings or by their children for the killing of Abel, or the biblical record of Adam being the progenitor of all mankind is false, and other unmentioned created humans populated the earth.
+Since I believe the Bible to be the unadulterated infallible word of truth, his fear of his relatives after the murder of His brother is additional proof that there were children of Abel (who may have even had children themselves) already living at that time.
 Cain feared they would kill him to avenge Abel's murder.
-To me, it really is not a difficult question when we consider all that is written and not jump to unsound conclusions.
-Cain was forced to become a wanderer or vagabond, away from the rest of the family of Adam.
+To me, it really is not a difficult question when we consider all that is written and do not jump to unsound conclusions.
+Because of this situation, Cain was forced to become a wanderer or vagabond, away from the rest of the family of Adam. families separating and becoming other tribes is how the earth was originally populated.

 Genesis 4:16